-SPARK PLUG MAINTENANCE AND REPLACEMENT
+SPARK PLUG REPLACEMENT

-Refer to Table 2 for scheduled spark plug inspection and replacement and to Specifications for gap specifications.
+Refer to Table 2 for scheduled spark plug replacement and Specifications for gap specifications.

 To prevent crossthreading the spark plug always thread it in by hand until it seats.
-If the spark plug is being reused, turn it with a wrench an additional 1/4 turn.
-If the spark plug is new, turn it an additional 3/8 to 1/2 turn.
-If you have a torque wrench, tighten the spark plug to 20 lbs-ft (26 N-m).
+Then turn it with a wrench an additional 1/16 turn ($22-1/2^{\circ}$).
+If you have a torque wrench, tighten the spark plugs to 11 lbs-ft (14 N-m).